How to Make a Printable Letter?

 1. Decide the Intention

 Business letters come in different types, what varies is the intention of the letter.
 Decide which type of business letter that you want to print and present.
-Decide if it's an apology letter, appreciation letter, thank you letter, rejection letter, employee letter, employment letter, resignation letter, job offer letter, termination letter, or any type of documented letter.
+Decide if it's an apology letter, appreciation letter, thank you for a letter, rejection letter, employee letter, employment letter, resignation letter, job offer letter, termination letter, or any type of documented letter.

 2. Write the Letterhead